Deals

 What they do:

 There are eight B vitamins in all: B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), B6 (pyridoxine), B7 (biotin), B9 (folate or folic acid), and B12 (cobalamin).
-As a group, B vitamins help the body process food (carbohydrates in particular) and convert it into either energy or glucose, and play a key role in red blood cell formation.
-Sometimes called the “anti-stress vitamins,” they also support a healthy immune system.
-All B-complex vitamins are water-soluble, meaning that the body can’t store them, so any excess ends up getting eliminated through sweat or urine—and we constantly need to replenish our stores through food or supplements.
+As a group, B vitamins help the body process food (carbohydrates in particular) and convert it into either energy or glucose, and play a key role in red blood cell formation and supporting a healthy immune system.* All B-complex vitamins are water-soluble, meaning that the body can’t store them, so any excess ends up getting eliminated through sweat or urine—and we constantly need to replenish our stores through food or supplements.

 How to get them: